-&lt;sup>131 Closing Order, D308/3, paras.
-174, 247.
+Closing Order, D308/3, para.
+259.

-66. With regards to allegations of an organised campaign of arrests, detentions and executions of Vietnamese at Prey Ta Ruth Execution Site, the ICP seeks to rely upon the statements of two witnesses.
-The first witness, SIN Khin, was a DC-Cam investigator involved in the drafting of a report that documented a field-mission to various crime sites on 29 April 1997.
-The ICP has not shown that the CIJs' assessment of the report as having "very little probative value" and "unreliable" and therefore not to be relied upon as is in any way unreasonable.
-Moreover, the statement cited is not even relevant to Prey Ta Ruth, but to Chamkar Khnol; as site over which the CIJs found that Ms. IM Chaem had no involvement.
+- 66. With regards to allegations of an organised campaign of arrests, detentions and executions of Vietnamese at Prey Ta Ruth Execution Site, the ICP seeks to rely upon the statements of two witnesses.
+The first witness, SIN Khin, the ICP seeks to rely upon the statements of two witnesses.
+The first witness, SIN Khin, the ICP seeks to rely upon the statements of two witnesses.
+The ICP has not shown that documented a field-mission to various crime sites on 29 April 1997.
+The ICP has not shown that the CIJs' assessment of the report as having "very little probative value" and "unreliable" and therefore not to be relied upon the in any way unreasonable.
+Moreover, the statement cited is not even relevant to Prey Ta Ruth, but to Chamkar Khnol; a site over which the CIJs found that Ms. IM Chaem had no involvement.
 The remaining witness, MAK Vonny, stated that an unnamed person, since deceased, told him that people accused of being Vietnamese had been arrested and killed at Prey Ta Ruth.
-No reasonable Chamber could have placed any weight on this uncorroborated hearsay.

-67. Further, with regards to allegations concerning Phnum Chakrey, the ICP's allegations are based on the same statement from MAK Vonny referred to above.
+No reasonable Chamber could have placed any weight on this uncorroborated hearsay. - 67.
+Further, with regards to allegations concerning Phnum Chakrey, the ICP's allegations are based on the same statement from MAK Vonny referred to above.
 Moreover, the statement does not relate to Phnum Chakrey, but to Prey Ta Ruth.
 As described above, the CIJs were